Cilazapril: to be delisted 1 January 2025

 Cilazapril is used in New Zealand much more than any other country.
 There is only one place in the world that makes the active ingredient for cilazapril.

-Because cilazapril is not used much in other countries – If there were a manufacturing or supply issue that affected New Zealand’s supply, it would be impossible for us to find enough cilazapril for everyone who takes it.
+Because cilazapril is not used much in other countries – if there were a manufacturing or supply issue that affected our supply, it would be impossible for us to find enough cilazapril for everyone who takes it.

-To reduce the risk, we want to support people to move away from using cilazapril.
+To reduce this risk, we want to support people to move from cilazapril to an alternative treatment option.
 Our first step was to stop new people starting on cilazapril.

 Prescribers: What you need to do

-People will need a prescription for a new treatment before 1 January 2025.
+All people will need a prescription for an alternative treatment before October 2024.
+Cilazapril (all strengths) will be delisted from 1 January 2025.

-Schedule listings for all funded agents affecting the renin-angiotensin system(external link)
+Schedule listings for funded agents affecting the renin-angiotensin system(external link)

 Pharmacists: What you need to know